RebeckaOcampoSandgren/HumansVsZombies-Backend/README.md

 # HumanVsZombies
 It is an ASP.NET Core Web API in C# and an Entity Framework Code First workflow.
-The three entitites have full CRUD operations plus additional reports to the basic reads.
+The nine entitites have full CRUD operations plus additional reports to the basic reads.
 The Web API uses Swagger for documentation and design.

 ## Installation